Gyanranjan-ojha/vendor_management_system/README.md

 - .env Configuration

-Create a `.env` file in the backend directory and provide the necessary environment variables:
+Create a `.env` file in the vendor_management_system directory and provide the necessary environment variables:

 ```bash
   export AUTH_TOKEN='<AUTH_TOKEN>' # mix of alphabet,numbers,special characters with more than 20 letters.